itdelatrisu/opsu/README.md

   be changed through the options menu.
 * `.opsu.db`: The beatmap cache database.
 * `.opsu_scores.db`: The scores database.
+* `.opsu.log`: The error log.
+All critical errors displayed in-game are also logged to this file, and other warnings not shown are logged as well.
 * `Songs/`: The beatmap directory (not used if an osu! installation is detected).
   The parser searches all of its subdirectories for .osu files to load.
 * `SongPacks/`: The beatmap pack directory.
 The unpacker extracts all .osz